-Baaghi 2 box office collection: Tiger Shroff, Disha Patani film gets massive start, earns whopping sum on day 1
+Baaghi 2 box office collection: Tiger Shroff, Disha Patani film gets massive start, earns whopping Rs 25.10 cr on day 1

 Baaghi 2 box office collection: In spite of two back to back flops for Tiger Shroff, Baaghi 2 was no downer for the five-film old actor.
 The trailer had a pleasing impact on the viewers and the hype was heightened, all thanks to Tiger’s uber-macho looks and action sequences.
 The film released this Friday and well fans are going ga-ga over this action thriller flick.
 With tickets up for advance booking five days before the release day, it was evident how much hype the film had created.
-Bollywood analyst Girish Johar determined the first-day income of Baaghi 2 to be around Rs 14-15 cr.
+Now that the box office reports have arrived for the first day, you are in for a big shock.
+The film has collected a whopping Rs25.10 cr on day 1 and has surpassed the collection of Padmaavat to beco me the highest grosser of 2018.
+Bollywood Taran Adarsh tweeted,” #Baaghi2 sets the BO on ????????????… Takes a FANTABULOUS, EARTH SHATTERING START… Emerges the BIGGEST OPENER of 2018 [so far], surpassing Previews + Day 1 biz of #Padmaavat… Fri ₹ 25.10 cr.
+India biz… The numbers are an EYE-OPENER! ”

-However, the movie has performed better than that and has reportedly earned around Rs 20 crore on day 1.
 The official numbers are yet to be out.
 According to reports, Baaghi 2 opened up to 50% occupancy in the morning shows and in the evening show, the rate went up to 65%.
 To top it all, the film has been released in 3500 screens across the country which makes its chances higher to have a bumper start.

 Also Watch: